abhinav-nath/all-about-kafka/notes/kafka-terminology.md

 This way all the messages will go to the same partition and hence ordering will be maintained.

-Remember - " Ordering is only guaranteed only at the partition level. "
+Remember - "Ordering is only guaranteed only at the partition level."